-Lightcast gratefully acknowledges the excellent support of the staff at Mt.
+Emsi gratefully acknowledges the excellent support of the staff at Mt.
 Hood Community College in making this study possible.
-Special thanks go to Dr. Lisa Skari, President, who approved the study, and to Sergey Shepelov, Associate Vice President, Data and Institutional Effectiveness, who collected much of the data and information requested.
-Any errors in the report are the responsibility of Lightcast and not of any of the above-mentioned individuals.
+Special thanks go to the Oregon Community College Association for commissioning the study, to Dr. Lisa Skari, President of Mt.
+Hood Community College, who approved the study, and to Susanne Rose, Business Intelligence Analyst, Office of Analytics and Institutional Research, who collected much of the data and information requested.
+Any errors in the report are the responsibility of Emsi and not of any of the above-mentioned individuals.